What is a councillor?

 The county council is currently represented by councillors from the Conservative, Labour, Liberal Democrat and Green parties.
 There are also independent councillors serving on the council.

 There is advice available nationally fromfor anyone considering standing as an independent.

 How do I become a councillor?

 To become a councillor, you must stand for, and win, an election in one of the county's electoral divisions (there are currently 61 electoral divisions, which are represented by 63 members).

 The Oxfordshire County Council is elected in its entirety every four years.
-The last election for Oxfordshire County Council was held on Thursday 4 May 2017 and the next scheduled election is on 6 May 2021.
+The last election for Oxfordshire County Council was held on Thursday 6 May 2021.